-I’m a PhD student in University College London’s Anthropology department, working under the supervision of Professor Daniel Miller.
 My research focuses on table-top roleplaying games — mainly Dungeons and Dragons — in Singapore.
-I focus on D&D as an example of a collaborative storytelling practice, and how it allows humans navigate the contingency of human existence through the co-construction of narrative and fate.
+I focus on games like D&D as an example of a collaborative storytelling practice, and how it allows people in Singapore to navigate the contingency of human existence through the co-construction of narrative and fate.

 In a previous life as a research associate at the Asia Research Institute, I worked on migrant labour, precarity, intimacy, emotions and the body, everyday life, debt and credit, moral and ethical life, and temporality/potentiality.
 I’ve researched the day-off policy for domestic workers in Singapore, migrant civil society (both transnational and local), the migration industry for domestic workers, and skilled diasporas traversing multiple homelands.

-I’m also a Senior Tutor at the Department of Sociology at the National University of Singapore, and a grateful recipient of the Ministry of Eduction’s Overseas Graduate Scholarship and the Tan Kah Kee Foundation Postgraduate Scholarship.
+I’m also a Senior Tutor at the Department of Sociology at the National University of Singapore, and a grateful recipient of the Ministry of Eduction’s Overseas Graduate Scholarship as well as the Tan Kah Kee Foundation Postgraduate Scholarship.

 For copies of any publications please email me at kellynn (dot) wee (at) gmail (dot) com, or tweet me!